rlugojr/Documentation/content/extensions/bGUI/bGUI.md

 Babylon animations to update your panel for example.

-# Any dependencies ?
+# Any dependencies?
 bGUI depends on [babylon.js (from v2.1-beta)](http://www.babylonjs.com), and [hand.js](https://handjs.codeplex.com/) for touch events.

-# Is a demo available somewhere ?
+# Is a demo available somewhere?
 Yes : [http://temechon.github.io/bGUI/](http://temechon.github.io/bGUI/)
 Try to click on the images :)

-# Copyright ?
+# Copyright?
 [WTFPL](http://www.wtfpl.net/about/)